 A curved tip intermittent catheter is referred to as a coudé or Tiemann style catheter.
 This is a specialized catheter designed to pass through a urethra that has abnormal or difficult anatomy.
 These types of catheters are mainly used by men, as the male urethra is longer and has more curvature and resistance at the prostate or bladder neck area.
 The tip curves upward at approximately a 30-degree angle to prevent the tip from catching where the urethra curves upwards to the bladder.

-Especially with children, I recommend using a coudé catheter with a “guide stripe” on the catheter or marker on the catheter funnel to help with the “12 o'clock tip up orientation”.
+Some catheterizable stomas with difficult turns and bends may also require a coudé tip.
+With children especially, if a coudé catheter is selected, it is recommended to use with a “guide stripe” on the catheter or marker on the catheter funnel to help with the “12 o'clock tip up orientation”.

 Adjusting to cathing can be tough.
 You might find yourself dealing with a range of practical, physical and emotional challenges.
 You don’t have to figure it out alone.
 Call and talk to a member of the me+ support team today.
 Call 1-800-422-8811 (M-F, 8:30 AM-7:00 PM ET).

-after age appropriate avoid bag bent best big bleeding blood cath cathing CH child children closed-system collection common connector contain contents correct coude curved DEHP DHP diameter discreet discretion dispose don't drink drinking end find fluid forever FR french frequency funnel happens holiday home hydrophilic if infection infections insert inserted introducer issues keep latex length liquid long low friction lubricated material materials measure normal nothing often once one time output prevent problems public restroom reusable right set sick side effects single size slippery stop store symptoms throw tiemann time tip toilet trash travel trip uncomfortable urethra urine use UTI water weekend wet why young
+after age appropriate avoid bag bathroom bent best big bleeding blood cath cathing CH child children closed-system collection common connector contain contents correct coude curved DEHP DHP diameter discreet discretion dispose don't drink drinking end find fluid forever FR french frequency funnel happens holiday home hydrophilic if infection infections insert inserted introducer issues keep latex length liquid long low friction lubricated material materials measure normal nothing often once one time output prevent problems public restroom reusable right set sick side effects single size slippery stop store symptoms throw tiemann time tip toilet trash travel trip uncomfortable urethra urine use UTI water weekend wet why young